Royal Thai Air Force Museum: Overview

-The museum was established in 1952 to collect, preserve and restore different airplanes and other aviation equipment used by the Royal Thai Air Force.
-In addition to one F11C and other rare aircraft, the museum's collection also includes one of only 2 surviving Japanese Tachikawa Ki-36 trainers, the last surviving Vought O2U Corsair, one of 3 surviving Curtiss BF2C Goshawks, a Spitfire and several Nieuports and Breguets.
+The museum was established in 1952 to collect, preserve and restore various airplanes and other aviation equipment used by the Royal Thai Air Force.
+In addition to one F11C and other rare aircraft, the museum's collection also includes one of only two surviving Japanese Tachikawa Ki-36 trainers, the last surviving Vought O2U Corsair, one of three surviving Curtiss BF2C Goshawks, a Spitfire and several Nieuports and Breguets.

 The museum provides details of Thailand's role in World War II.
 Imperial Japanese forces landed at various points in Thailand on 8 December 1941, and after resisting for one day, the Thai forces were ordered to cease fire and allow Japanese forces to pass through the kingdom.
 The Thai government of Field Marshal Pibun Songkram would also declare war on both Britain and the United States in January 1942 (though the declaration was never delivered to the US by the Thai ambassador), and Thailand remained technically a Japanese ally until the Japanese surrender in August 1945, despite the existence of a large anti-Japanese underground.
 The museum contains several paintings of Thai fighter aircraft intercepting attacking US B-29s, P-38s and P-51s.